neogeny/TatSu/README.rst

 Compiled grammars are cached for efficiency.

-This compiles the grammar to the `Python`_ sourcecode that implements the parser:
+This compiles the grammar to the `Python`_ source code that implements the
+parser:

 .. code-block:: python